gsl-lite/gsl-lite/README.md

 {
         // Comparing iterators for equality boils down to a comparison of pointers.
 An optimizing
         // compiler will inline the comparison operator and understand that the comparison is free
-        // of side-effects, and hence generate no code in gsl_CONFIG_CONTRACT_LEVEL_ASSUME mode.
+        // of side-effects, and hence generate no code in gsl_CONFIG_UNENFORCED_CONTRACTS_ASSUME mode.
     Expects( first != last );

         // Verifying that a range of elements is sorted may be an expensive operation, and we